sheldarr/FsxWeb/README.md

-# FsxWeb
+# Fsx Web Client
-Web application which displays FsxApi data
+Web client for Fsx Api

 ### How to use
 To update bundle.js use this command:

 > npm run transpile

-FsxWeb connects to default FsxApi url which is:
+Fsx Web Client connects to default Fsx Api url which is:

 > http://localhost:7070/api/plan